-Plans will see construction of a Bridge Walk Reception Hub on the South Queensferry side of the UNESCO World Heritage site, which will be used for preparing those heading out on the bridge walk as well as providing physical access to the bridge.
+Plans will see the construction of a Bridge Walk Reception Hub on the South Queensferry side of the UNESCO World Heritage Site, which will be used for preparing those heading out on the bridge walk as well as providing physical access to the bridge.

 The proposals will be delivered with full consideration of the bridge’s world heritage status and will set out to further the aims of UNESCO in helping to interpret the history and heritage of the Forth Bridge.
 It will also aim to recognise the significance of its two sister bridges and the supporting communities north and south of the Firth of Forth.

-In a similar style to the world-renowned Sydney Harbour Bridge Walk, groups of between 12 to 15 people will put on safety harnesses before being led out from the South Queensferry side of the estuary onto the south cantilever, walking up to the view point at the top.
+In a similar style to the world-renowned Sydney Harbour Bridge Walk, visitors to the attraction will put on safety harnesses before being led out from the South Queensferry side of the estuary onto the south cantilever, walking up to the view point at the top.
 Up to three groups an hour will be permitted on the bridge, with each tour estimated to last around two and a half hours.

 There are also longer-term ambitions to develop visitor facilities at the north end of the Forth Bridge, which could see access to the top of the north cantilever via a lift.

-Finally, we are committed to providing a unique, world class facility that will enhance Scotland’s reputation in the eyes of domestic and international visitors but will also improve local amenities and present local enterprise opportunities.
+Finally, we are committed to providing a unique, high-quality facility that will enhance Scotland’s reputation in the eyes of domestic and international visitors but will also indirectly improve local amenities and present local enterprise opportunities.

 For more information please call our 24-hr community relations helpline on 03457 11 41 41.